mmarod/puppet-nagios/README.md

 ### Beginning with Nagios

-This module requires a little bit of patience to get moving.
+This module requires a little bit of patience to get a target syncing its configs to a monitor.
 The initial Puppet run will not magically make everything work, however, if you simply include the `nagios::target` class and wait it will eventually work.

 The monitor should be configured first.
-To do this, simply include the `nagios::monitor` class.
+To do this, simply include the `nagios::monitor` class and optionally also include the `nagios::target` class with `is_monitor` set to true if you want the monitor server to monitor itself..

 ```puppet
 include '::nagios::monitor'